nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding tags to contacts : `tag`

-Labels a user based on his or her attributes.
+Labels a contact based on his or her attributes.

 Format: tag n/NAME t/TAG

 ### Assign additional nicknames to contacts : `name`

-Adds an optional nickname to the user.
+Adds an optional nickname to the contact.

 Format: name INDEX [n/NAME]

 ### Blacklist contacts : `blist`

-Blocks certain users.
-While blocked, they do not receive any emails.
+Blocks specific contacts, to specify that they do not want to be contacted.
+If the contact is already blacklisted, they will be un-blacklisted.

 Format: blist INDEX